 - This clean pot also can be used as an airbrush holder

-Notes on the Application of paint-based airbrush paints
+Notes on the Application of Solvent-based Airbrush Paints

-If you want to work with airbrush paint, you should pay attention to your safety.
-There are some things to consider here.
+If you want to work with airbrush paint, you should pay attention to your safety, and the following are some things to consider here.

-Airbrushing produces two potentially harmful substances, namely particles, so-called aerosols, and gases.
-The latter are mainly contained in paint-based paints.
+Airbrushing produces two potentially harmful substances, namely particles, or so-called aerosols, and gases.
+The latter are mainly contained in solvent-based paints.
 The tricky thing is that they are invisible.
-Some people therefore believe that they do not need a respiratory mask – although this should be compulsory.
+Some people, therefore, believe that they do not need a respiratory mask – although the use of one should be compulsory.

-What kind of respirator should be worn when airbrushing depends on the paints used as well as auxiliary materials such as the fluid medium and other additives.
+What kind of respirator you should wear when airbrushing depends on the paints used as well as auxiliary materials such as the fluid medium and other additives.
 If you want to be on the safe side, use an FFP3 respirator, because this protects you in principle against all harmful substances.
 Make sure that the leakage is as small as possible.
-This means that the mask should fit as tight as possible.
+This means that the mask should fit as tightly as possible.

-Well known and renowned airbrush paint manufacturers are the following:
+Well-known and renowned airbrush paint manufacturers include the following:

-- Schmincke: Schmincke offers the artist everything he needs for airbrushing.
-Meanwhile several dozen colors and shades are available on the market.
+- Schmincke: Schmincke offers artists everything they need for airbrushing.
+At present, several dozen colors and shades are available on the market.
 Schmincke offers natural colors as well as colors with effects.
-Furthermore, there are many different aids available, such as primer, textile medium, finishing varnish and airbrush cleaner.
+Furthermore, they have many different aids available too, such as primer, textile medium, finishing varnish, and airbrush cleaner.

-- Liquitex: Liquitex is also a well-known company when it comes to the distribution of airbrush colors.
-Liquitex offers not only the latter, but in principle everything else that an artist’s heart desires.
+- Liquitex: Liquitex is also a well-known company when it comes to the manufacturing of airbrush paints.
+Liquitex offers not only the paint, but in principle everything else that an artist’s heart desires.

-In principle, all inks are suitable that are highly pigmented enough and do not dry too quickly.
+In principle, all paints are suitable that are highly pigmented enough and do not dry too quickly.
 Acrylic paints that have been specially developed for the airbrush technique are best suited.
-These have very fine pigments and dry in a reasonable time so that the nozzle does not clog.
+These have very fine pigment particles and dry in a reasonable time so that the nozzle does not clog.

 Whether your paints should be lacquer or water-based, you have to decide for yourself based on your planned project.
-If you are in the modelling business, you will need different colors than if you are a passionate cake maker.
+If you are a model builder, you would need different paints than would, say, a passionate cake maker.

-Besides, a lot of things are a matter of taste – while some people prefer the colors of Schmincke, others prefer those of Liquitex or Vallejo.
-As a beginner you might have to try several manufacturers until you find the one that suits you best.
+Besides, a lot of things are a matter of taste – while some people prefer the paints of Schmincke, others prefer those of Liquitex or Vallejo.
+As a beginner, you might have to try several manufacturers until you find the one that suits you best.

 Airbrush paints are therefore somewhat special if you look at the requirements more closely.
 Exactly which of these are suitable for your purposes depends on your project.
-We hope that we have been able to give you a small overview in our Airbrush Colors Guide.
+We trust that we have been able to give you a small overview here in our Airbrush Paints Guide.